ParallaX07/PageDrop/README.md

 # PageDrop

-A free, open-source PDF desktop app built for people who actually organize documents — pulling pages from one PDF into another, reordering, merging, and dragging pages straight into your file manager.
+A free, open-source PDF desktop app for people who actually organize documents: pulling pages from one PDF into another, reordering, merging, and dragging pages straight into your file manager.

-Adobe is expensive.
-Cracked tools aren’t worth the risk.
-Most free PDF apps get the job done but feel clunky.
-PageDrop is the opposite: a clean thumbnail grid, browser-style tabs, and drag-and-drop workflows designed around real multi-PDF editing — not just viewing a single file.
+Adobe costs too much.
+Cracked tools carry risk you don't want.
+Most free PDF apps work, but they feel clunky.
+PageDrop gives you a clean thumbnail grid, browser-style tabs, and drag-and-drop built around real multi-PDF editing, not just viewing a single file.

 ## See it in action

 ### Drag pages to your file manager

-Select thumbnails and drop them into Explorer, Finder, or any file manager — each page becomes its own PDF.
+Select thumbnails and drop them into Explorer, Finder, or any file manager.
+Each page becomes its own PDF.

 ![Drag PDF pages into Explorer](demos/hero_clip.gif)

 ### Multi-tab editing

-Reorder pages, insert another PDF, delete pages, and **Save As** without overwriting the original.
+Reorder pages, insert another PDF, delete pages, and use **Save As** without touching the original.

 ![Multi-tab PDF editing in PageDrop](demos/multi-tab-editing.gif)

 ### Cross-window page transfer

-Copy pages between windows, or hold **Shift** while dropping to move them from one document to another.
+Copy pages between windows.
+Hold **Shift** while dropping to move them from one document to another instead.

 ![Copy and move pages between PageDrop windows](demos/cross-window-page-transfer.gif)

 ### Drop a PDF onto the grid

-Drag a PDF from your file manager onto the thumbnail grid to insert its pages at the cursor position.
+Drag a PDF from your file manager onto the thumbnail grid, and its pages insert at the cursor position.

 ![Insert pages by dropping a PDF onto the grid](demos/drop-pdf-onto-grid.gif)

 ## Download

-**Microsoft Store** — install from the [Microsoft Store listing](https://apps.microsoft.com/detail/9PBS1QFP36C0).
+**Microsoft Store**: install from the [Microsoft Store listing](https://apps.microsoft.com/detail/9PBS1QFP36C0).

-**Windows (GitHub Releases)** — no Python required:
+**Windows (GitHub Releases)**, no Python required:

-1. Go to [**Releases**](https://github.com/ParallaX07/PageDrop/releases) and download the latest `PageDrop-*-Setup.exe` installer (or the `PageDrop-v*-windows-x64.zip` portable zip).
+1. Go to [Releases](https://github.com/ParallaX07/PageDrop/releases) and download the latest `PageDrop-*-Setup.exe` installer, or the `PageDrop-v*-windows-x64.zip` portable version.
-2. Run the Setup.exe and follow the wizard (installs to Program Files, Start Menu shortcut).
+2. Run Setup.exe and follow the wizard.
+It installs to Program Files and adds a Start Menu shortcut.
-3. Or extract the zip and keep `pagedrop.exe` next to its `_internal\` folder, then double-click `pagedrop.exe`.
+3. Or extract the zip, keep `pagedrop.exe` next to its `_internal\` folder, and double-click `pagedrop.exe`.

 > Windows may show a SmartScreen warning on unsigned builds.
-Choose **More info → Run anyway** if prompted.
+Choose **More info → Run anyway** if that happens.

-macOS and Linux binaries are not published yet — run from source (below) or build your own with PyInstaller.
+macOS and Linux binaries aren't published yet.
+Run from source (below) or build your own with PyInstaller.

 ## Quick start

-1. **Open a PDF** — File → Open PDF (`Ctrl+O`), or the toolbar Open button.
+1. **Open a PDF**: File → Open PDF (`Ctrl+O`), or the toolbar Open button.
 Password-protected PDFs prompt for a password.
-Select multiple files to open each in its own tab; **File → Open Recent** reopens recent paths.
+Select multiple files to open each in its own tab.
+File → Open Recent reopens recent paths.
-2. **Select pages** — click one; Ctrl+click to toggle; Shift+click for a range; Ctrl+A for all.
-Jump with **Ctrl+G** (page) or **Ctrl+F** (page or range like `1-5`).
+2. **Select pages**: click one, Ctrl+click to toggle, Shift+click for a range, Ctrl+A for all.
+Jump to a page with **Ctrl+G**, or select a page or range like `1-5` with **Ctrl+F**.
-3. **Drag to a folder** — drag selected thumbnails into Explorer, Finder, or any file manager.
-Each page becomes its own PDF (e.g. `report_page_0003.pdf`).
+3. **Drag to a folder**: drag selected thumbnails into Explorer, Finder, or any file manager.
+Each page becomes its own PDF, like `report_page_0003.pdf`.
-4. **Edit across PDFs** — reorder, delete, duplicate (`Ctrl+D`), or rotate pages; drop another PDF onto the grid to insert pages; drag pages between windows (Shift+drop to move); undo with `Ctrl+Z`.
-Then **File → Save As**.
+4. **Edit across PDFs**: reorder, delete, duplicate (`Ctrl+D`), or rotate pages.
+Drop another PDF onto the grid to insert its pages.
+Drag pages between windows, and hold Shift while dropping to move instead of copy.
+Undo with `Ctrl+Z`.
+Then File → Save As.
-5. **Merge or convert** — **Merge PDFs** combines whole files; **Create PDF** turns images into PDFs.
+5. **Merge or convert**: Merge PDFs combines whole files.
+Create PDF turns images into a PDF.

-First launch shows short tips.
+The first launch shows short tips.
 Press **Ctrl+/** for the full shortcut list, or **Ctrl+Shift+P** for the command palette.

 ## Features

 ### Thumbnail grid and drag-out

 - Open one or more PDFs and view every page as a scrollable thumbnail grid
-- **Drag pages to Explorer, Finder, Nautilus, Dolphin, etc.** — selected pages are extracted as individual PDF files
+- Drag pages to Explorer, Finder, Nautilus, Dolphin, or any file manager to extract selected pages as individual PDFs
 - Select pages with click, Ctrl+click, Shift+click, or Ctrl+A
-- Zoom thumbnails (`Ctrl+scroll`, `Ctrl+0` to reset), double-click or Enter for full-page preview, and use arrow keys + Space for keyboard navigation
+- Zoom thumbnails with Ctrl+scroll, reset with Ctrl+0, and double-click or press Enter for a full-page preview; arrow keys plus Space handle keyboard navigation
-- Right-click **Extract selected pages to folder…**, or extract selection to a **new tab** / **new window**
+- Right-click to extract selected pages to a folder, a new tab, or a new window
-- **File → Export All Pages…** writes every page as its own PDF
+- File → Export All Pages writes every page as its own PDF

 ### Multi-tab editor

-- Browser-style tabs — multiple PDFs open at once, each in its own workspace
+- Browser-style tabs keep multiple PDFs open at once, each in its own workspace
-- **Reorder** pages via internal drag-and-drop or Move up / Move down
+- Reorder pages by dragging them or using Move up / Move down
-- **Delete**, **duplicate**, and **rotate** pages (toolbar, context menu, or shortcuts)
+- Delete, duplicate, and rotate pages from the toolbar, context menu, or shortcuts
-- **Undo / redo** page edits (`Ctrl+Z` / `Ctrl+Shift+Z`); deleting many pages can prompt for confirmation (Preferences)
+- Undo and redo page edits with `Ctrl+Z` / `Ctrl+Shift+Z`; deleting many pages at once can prompt for confirmation (Edit menu)
-- **Drop PDFs onto the grid** (including a blank tab) to open or insert pages at the cursor
+- Drop PDFs onto the grid, including a blank tab, to open or insert pages at the cursor
-- **Save As** writes your edited document to a new file — the original is never overwritten
+- Save As writes your edits to a new file.
+The original stays untouched
-- Dirty tabs show a `*` in the tab title; closing prompts Save As / Discard / Cancel
+- Dirty tabs show a `*` in the title, and closing one prompts Save As, Discard, or Cancel
-- Window size/position is restored on launch; toasts confirm saves, extracts, and similar actions
+- Window size and position are restored on launch, and toasts confirm saves, extracts, and similar actions

 ### Multi-window workflows

-- Open PDFs in new windows, tear tabs off the tab bar, or use **File → New Window**
+- Open PDFs in new windows, tear tabs off the tab bar, or use File → New Window
-- **Drag pages between windows** — default is copy; hold **Shift** while dropping to move pages from one document to another (a short Undo toast appears after a move)
+- Drag pages between windows to copy by default, or hold Shift while dropping to move pages from one document to another (a short Undo toast appears after a move)
 - Merge PDFs and Create PDF windows can stay open alongside editor windows

 ### Merge PDFs

-A separate window (**Merge PDFs** in the menu bar) for combining whole PDF files:
+A separate window, under Merge PDFs in the menu bar, for combining whole PDF files:

-- Add, remove, and reorder files (drag-and-drop supported)
+- Add, remove, and reorder files, with drag-and-drop supported
-- **Add folder…** recursively adds PDFs from a directory
+- Add folder recursively adds PDFs from a directory
-- Double-click or Enter a file to preview all its pages
+- Double-click or press Enter on a file to preview all its pages
-- **Merge…** saves one combined PDF; source files are left unchanged
+- Merge saves one combined PDF and leaves source files unchanged

 ### Create PDF

-A separate window (**Create PDF** in the menu bar) for turning images into PDFs:
+A separate window, under Create PDF in the menu bar, for turning images into PDFs:

-- Supported formats: PNG, JPEG, BMP, GIF, TIFF, WebP, and other raster images PyMuPDF can open
+- Supports PNG, JPEG, BMP, GIF, TIFF, WebP, and other raster formats PyMuPDF can open
-- Add images via dialog or drag-and-drop (PDFs are rejected — use Merge PDFs for those)
+- Add images via dialog or drag-and-drop (PDFs get rejected here; use Merge PDFs for those)
-- Export as **one combined PDF** (one page per image) or **separate PDFs** (one file per image)
+- Export as one combined PDF with one page per image, or as separate PDFs with one file per image
-- Reorder images before exporting; double-click or Enter for full-size preview (Ctrl+scroll zoom)
+- Reorder images before exporting, and double-click or press Enter for a full-size preview with Ctrl+scroll zoom

 ### Preferences and accessibility

-- **View → Toggle Light Theme**; **View → Thumbnail quality** (Low / Medium / High); last thumbnail zoom is remembered
+- View → Toggle Light Theme, and View → Thumbnail quality (Low / Medium / High); the app remembers your last thumbnail zoom
-- **Edit** toggles for confirm-before-deleting-multiple-pages, confirm-before-closing-dirty-tabs, and remember window size/position
+- Edit toggles let you confirm before deleting multiple pages, confirm before closing dirty tabs, and remember window size and position
 - High-contrast and reduce-motion preferences are respected where the platform exposes them
-- Keyboard-first use across main, Merge, and Create toolbars and grids; Help → Keyboard Shortcuts (`Ctrl+/`)
+- Keyboard-first use across the main, Merge, and Create toolbars and grids; Help → Keyboard Shortcuts (`Ctrl+/`) covers everything

 ## Keyboard shortcuts